 Do VA Disability Benefits apply only if I’m permanently disabled?

 Find out if you’re eligible for VA disability benefits.
-Learn how disability is measured, and the common service-connected disabilities approved for benefits for both male and female veterans.
+Learn how disability is measured, and the common service-connected disabilities approved for benefits.

 Many may think VA disability benefits only apply to someone whose injuries are so severe that they’re confined to a wheelchair or have lost a limb.
 However, disability compensation is available to any veteran who has a physical or mental illness or injury incurred during, or aggravated by, military service.

 For each condition that is service-connected, the Veterans Benefits Administration measures the degree to which that condition interferes with your daily life functions.
 This “disability” is measured on a scale from 0% to 100%.
 Vets with ratings of 10% or higher are entitled to monthly tax-free compensation.
 One state estimates that the majority of its disabled veterans have a disability rating of 10%, 20%, or 30%.
 Vets with multiple conditions typically are rated at the highest levels.